 Many policy violations that occur in the Residence Halls or within fraternity and sorority housing are handled by the Associate Directors of Residential Life.
-Some serious offenses are referred directly to the Office of Judicial Affairs and Community Standards.
+Some serious offenses are referred directly to the Office of Student Conduct and Community Standards.
 Violations in University Apartment Housing are handled by building managers and housing officials.
 Some incidents are referred directly to the School’s housing liaison in the Office of Graduate Student Affairs.

 In matters involving rallies, picketing, and other mass demonstrations, the Rules of University Conduct outlines procedures.
 The Office of Student Conduct and Community Standards is responsible for all disciplinary affairs concerning undergraduate students that are not reserved to some other body.

 The Office of Graduate Student Affairs is responsible for all disciplinary affairs concerning graduate students that are not reserved to some other body.